vectorlang/vector/docs/language-ref.md

 #### String Constants

-String constants consist of a series of characters delimited by quotation marks.
+String constants consist of a series of characters delimited by quotation marks `""`.

 #### Floating Constants